chojnac/NotionSwift/README.md

 ## API Documentation

 This library is a client SDK for the official Notion API.
-For more details and documentation please check the [Notion Developer Portal](https://developers.notion.com/)
+For more details and documentation please check [Notion Developer Portal](https://developers.notion.com/)

 ## Supported Endpoints